 Civic Leadership Minor: Why you, Why now?

 The interdisciplinary Civic Leadership minor provides students with theoretical understanding and practical experience associated with civic leadership and prepares students to be responsibly engaged, social justice oriented citizens and community leaders.
 Students who minor in civic leadership must complete core and elective courses for a total of 34 credits (at least 20 of which must be taken in residence at PSU).
 Some of these courses have prerequisites, and students should read course descriptions in the current PSU Bulletin before registration.
 A 6-credit community-based civic leadership practicum is required as part of the minor.
 The practicum requirement may be fulfilled by the successful completion of a PSU Senior Capstone course -or- by an independently developed and pre-approved community-based learning experience.

 All courses submitted to satisfy the requirements for a minor, whether taken at PSU or elsewhere, must be passed with a grade of "C" (2.00 GPA) or above.
-Courses taken under the undifferentiated grading option (pass/no pass) will not be accepted toward fulfilling division requirements.
+Courses taken under the undifferentiated grading option (pass/no pass) will not be accepted toward fulfilling department requirements.

 Students are encouraged to take courses for the minor that complement their academic and community change interests and scholarly goals.
 Students considering a minor in civic leadership are strongly encouraged to consult with the Civic Leadership Minor Faculty Advisor or the Hatfield School undergraduate advisor the Hatfield School undergraduate advisor to create an instructional program that meets their needs.